smart-sensor-devices-ab/bluetooth_realtimedata_csharp/README.md

-## Create Bluetooth Low Energy Application using C#
+## Get real time Bluetooth device data using c#
-This is a sample script showing how to create Bluetooth Low Energy Application using C#
+This is a sample script showing how to create Bluetooth Low Energy Application using C#.
+The application gets realtime HibouAir advertised data and show it on the screen.
 ###  Requirments
 - [BlueIO](https://www.bleuio.com/index.php)